OCCUPATIONAL THERAPY TREATMENTS

 MEET OUR FRIENDLY OCCUPATIONAL THERAPY TEAM

 Kellie Costello graduated from Rockhurst University in Kansas City, Missouri in 2000 with a Bachelor’s of Art Degree in Psychology and in 2002 with a Master’s in Occupational Therapy.
-She has 11 + years experience working in pediatrics in school based, outpatient, and preschool/early intervention settings.
-She has specialized training in Beckman Oral Motor, Sequential Oral Sensory Feeding Program, Astronaut Training®, Interactive Metronome, Therapeutic Listening®, and is Level 1 certified in Handwriting Without Tears®.
+She has 15 + years experience working in pediatrics in school based, outpatient, and preschool/early intervention settings.
+She has specialized training in Beckman Oral Motor, Sequential Oral Sensory Feeding Program, Astronaut Training®, Pediatric Kinesiotaping, Interactive Metronome, Therapeutic Listening®, and is Level 1 certified in Handwriting Without Tears®.
 Kellie has taken numerous continuing education courses in sensory integration, visual deficits, feeding/oral motor, fine motor, and handwriting.
 She has experience working with children birth to 18 with a variety of diagnoses including Down syndrome, oral motor delay, cerebral palsy, autism, and developmental delay.
-Kellie has a passion for helping children with feeding difficulties and looks forward to attending additional trainings in this area.
+Kellie continues to strive to make herself a better therapist in a wide variety of sensory areas through continuing education, therapist collaboration, and direct treatment.

 Sarah Fellman graduated with her Bachelor’s degree in Spanish and Hispanic Studies from Creighton University in 2010.
 She graduated with her Doctorate in Occupational Therapy from Creighton University in 2013.
 Sarah has experience working with children participating in equine therapy, as well as working with children in underserved populations in the Dominican Republic in both early intervention and the clinic.
 She has experience working with adolescent children in the hospital setting with diagnoses such as traumatic brain injury, traumatic amputations, behavioral disorders, and multiple orthopedic traumas resulting from accidents.
 She also serves as a teaching assistant and lab instructor in neurorehabilitation at Creighton University.
 Sarah has specialized training in Mary Massery assessment and intervention techniques, kinesiotaping, Interactive Metronome, and Therapeutic Listening.
 She is passionate about working with children and their families and is excited to receive additional training relating to feeding and sensory processing disorders.
 She looks forward to integrating her knowledge of Spanish into pediatrics to help empower families in the community as well.